muratk5n/thirdwave/en/README.md

 on Pearl Harbor to cripple US while it could take all those resources, US responded).

-But US the priority was clear, attack the land-based powers, keep them locked in their places, that's fine..
+But US priority was clear, attack the land-based powers, keep them locked in their places, that's fine..
 If you try to be a naval power yourself, you are in trouble.
 Then Japan was nuked, firebombed into submission.